Milanowicz/FitText.js/README.md

 ### Download, Fork, Commit.
 If you think you can make this better, please Download, Fork, & Commit.
 We'd love to see your ideas.

+# Bower

+Install Bower at the first time when you never used it before.

+    $ npm install -g bower

+Install via Bower

+    $ bower install RWD-FitText.js

+# GruntJS

+Install GruntJS command line interface at the first time when you never used it before.

+	$ npm install -g grunt-cli

+Install all NodeJS Modules from Project

+	$ npm install

+## Usage

+Create a Release

+    $ grunt